Can I clear native vegetation for the safety of people and property?

 The following regulations may also apply if you live in the River Murray Floodplain Area:

-Clearing vegetation within 10 metres of an existing building; there are restrictions to clearance of limbs in the River Murray Floodplain Area – refer to information about clearing vegetation around an existing building or dwelling.
+Clearing vegetation within 10 metres of an existing building; there are restrictions to clearance of limbs in the River Murray Floodplain Area (River Murray Protection Area) – refer to information about clearing vegetation around an existing building or dwelling.

 Clearing large trees within 20 metres of a dwelling; there are no restrictions in the River Murray Floodplain Area but CFS approval is required – refer to information about fire hazard reduction.